A-06453

 Enforcement Authority

 Attorney General enforcement only.
-The Attorney General may bring a civil action for violations of the transparency/safety requirements (§ 1421) and the employee protection requirements (§ 1422).
-The Division of Homeland Security and Emergency Services receives safety incident disclosures and safety and security protocols but is not granted independent enforcement authority; it must make critical safety incident disclosures available to the Attorney General upon request.
-No private right of action is created.
-Employees harmed by retaliation may petition a court for temporary or preliminary injunctive relief, but this is limited to whistleblower retaliation claims under § 1422 and does not constitute a general private right of action.
-Contract provisions that waive, preclude, or burden enforcement of liability under the article — including through contracts of adhesion — are void as a matter of public policy.
-Courts may pierce corporate formalities and impose joint and several liability on affiliated entities that purposely structured themselves to avoid liability.
+The Attorney General may bring a civil action for violations of this article.
+The Division of Homeland Security and Emergency Services receives safety incident disclosures, safety and security protocols, and audit reports but is not granted independent enforcement authority.
+The Division must make critical safety incident disclosures available to the Attorney General upon request.
+No private right of action is created (employees may petition for injunctive relief only against retaliation under § 1422).

 Penalties

 For violations of § 1421 (transparency and safety requirements): civil penalty up to $10 million for a first violation and up to $30 million for subsequent violations.
 For violations of § 1422 (employee retaliation): civil penalty up to $10,000 per employee per violation, awarded to the harmed employee.
-Injunctive or declaratory relief is available for violations of either section.
-Employees harmed by retaliation may independently petition a court for temporary or preliminary injunctive relief.
-Courts may disregard corporate formalities and impose joint and several liability on affiliated entities that structured themselves to avoid liability.
-Contract provisions waiving or shifting liability under this article are void as a matter of public policy.
+Injunctive or declaratory relief available for violations of either section.
+Contract provisions that waive, preclude, burden enforcement of, or shift liability arising from violations are void as a matter of public policy.
+Courts may disregard corporate formalities and impose joint and several liability on affiliated entities that purposely structured corporate arrangements to avoid liability under this article.
+Employees harmed by retaliation may petition for temporary or preliminary injunctive relief.

 Who Is Covered